lionelmace/jenkins-x-iks/README.md

     Using namespace 'jx' from context named 'jxcluster/boumltjf0rljb7kbmbu0' on server 'https://c2.eu-de.containers.cloud.ibm.com:25118'.
     ```

-## Using the IBM Cloud Container Registry (after Jenkins-X has installed)
+## Set up the IBM Cloud Container Registry authorization (after Jenkins-X has installed)

 1. Go into the `jx` namespace created during the installation
     ```